 Finding Harmony is the name for the mission we have, to use our art form – singing – as a tool to find unity in a world which is more divided than it has been for a long time.

-With the end of The King’s Singers’ fiftieth anniversary season in 2018, with a GRAMMY nomination for our latest album, and the launch of our new charity, The King’s Singers Global Foundation, we wanted to distill what it was that really motivated us to do what we do, and to do it well.
+With the end of The King’s Singers’ fiftieth anniversary season in 2018, and the launch of the USA arm of our charity (The King’s Singers Global Foundation), we wanted to distill what it was that really motivated us to do what we do, and to do it well.
 Finding Harmony was the answer, as in so many different ways, it summarises what is most valuable in what we do.
-In the course of 2019 and beyond, Finding Harmony will lie at the heart of what our activities — from our artistic plans and programming, through specific projects planned through our charities, to our educational work and commissioning, the idea of finding harmony will lie at the centre.
+From late 2019 and beyond, Finding Harmony will lie at the heart of what our activities — from our artistic plans and programming, through specific projects planned through our charities, to educational work and commissioning.
+The idea of finding harmony will lie at the centre.
 In reality, it always has done, but right now more than ever, it feels like we should talk about it.